 - 1 teaspoon mild curry powder

-- 1 tightly packed cup of baby spinach leaves
+- 1 cup baby spinach leaves tightly packed

 - 1 tablespoon lemon juice